AI Benchmark Leaderboards

 Benchmarks test a foundational ability which is in the background of many use cases – such as pedagogical knowledge.
 AI evals test a task-specific ability which is focused on a specific use case – such as generating lesson plans.

-As well as our AI benchmarks for education we are also working on a variety of of task-specific evaluations.
+As well as our AI benchmarks for education, we are also working on a variety of task-specific evaluations.

 Why are benchmarks useful?

-Benchmarks can be thought of as like a pre-service teacher training assessment - what are the foundational abilities an AI solution should have before they start before they start being used in the classroom helping teachers or working with students.
+Benchmarks can be thought of like pre-service teacher training assessment.
+They probe the foundational abilities an AI solution should have before it starts being used in the classroom to help teachers or work with students.

 Policymakers and users can see performance scores, enabling choice in which AI systems to use, and boosting confidence in the outputs they receive.